Kaniek99/GraphMinerApp/README.md

 # GraphMiner
 GraphMiner is an application which can be used for extracting structural patterns and valuable insights from graph-structured data.
-It takes a JSON or GraphML file as input and then validates and visualize it.
-The user can then choose what operations they want to perform on the graph.
+It takes a JSON or GraphML file as input, validates it, and visualizes it.
+The user can then choose which operations they want to perform on the graph.

 ## Planed features
 - [ ] JSON schema validator